unixorn/git-extra-commands/README.md

 - [So You Think You Know Git?](https://www.youtube.com/watch?v=aolI_Rz0ZqY) - Scott Chacon's FOSDEM 2024 talk on Git Tips and Tricks.
 - [The Git Pickaxe](http://www.philandstuff.com/2014/02/09/git-pickaxe.html) explains how you can use the `git` pickaxe to search easily for strings in commit messages - write good commit messages and it'll be easier to find the commits that actually implement changes.
 - [Top ten pull request review mistakes](https://blog.scottnonnenberg.com/top-ten-pull-request-review-mistakes/) is a great article by Scott Nonnenberg on how to do better code reviews on PRs.
+- [Tracing the evolution of a Python function with git log](https://nerderati.com/tracing-the-evolution-of-a-python-function-with-git-log/) - Nice tutorial on making `git log` output more useful when you're only interested in the changes in a specific function.
 - [Tracking diffs by scoping to file, range, function, method, or class changes in Git](https://susanpotter.net/software/tracking-diffs-by-scoping-to-file-range-function-method-or-class-changes-in-git/) is a great article by Susan Potter about making `git` show file-specific diffs, or even function-specific diffs in a language-aware way.
-- [awesome-github](https://github.com/fffaraz/awesome-github) - Faraz Fallahi maintains a curated list of GitHub & Git resources.
-- [git flight rules](https://github.com/k88hudson/git-flight-rules) by Kate Hudson is a collection of useful `git` usage tips.
-- [git, the simple guide](https://rogerdudler.github.io/git-guide/) by Roger Dudler is a good introduction to `git`.
-- [git-tips/tips](https://github.com/git-tips/tips) is a collection of `git` tips.
-- [git-tips](http://mislav.net/2010/07/git-tips/) by Mislav Marohnić is a good article on `git` tips.
-Several of his `git` scripts are in this collection.
-- [gitimmersion.com/](http://gitimmersion.com/) is a guided tour that walks through the fundamentals of Git, inspired by the premise that to know a thing is to do it.
-- [learnenough.com](http://www.learnenough.com/git-tutorial) has a more detailed `git` tutorial on
-- [“Git” it together: Some tips on commit etiquette and best practices for junior developers](https://hackernoon.com/git-it-together-some-tips-on-commit-etiquette-and-best-practices-for-junior-developers-1f147b8dfd56) is a good article explaining some best practices on how to write a _good_ commit message, no matter what source control system you're using.
-- [Tracing the evolution of a Python function with git log](https://nerderati.com/tracing-the-evolution-of-a-python-function-with-git-log/) - Nice tutorial on making `git log` output more useful when you're only interested in the changes in a specific function.

 ### External Git Utilities